 To promote moral understanding of human rights and responsibilities, and the way that we all have a duty to uphold the rights of others.

 - Show the seven-minute video by Amnesty, produced to introduce the concept of rights and responsibilities.
-Available in Resources.
-Ask the children to talk to the person next to them about which scene from the video they liked the best and why.
+Ask the children to talk to the person next to them about which idea from the video they liked the best and why.

-- Explain that ‘We Are All Born Free’ is a book based on the 30 Rights outlined in the ‘The Universal Declaration of Human Rights’ and that many famous artists have contributed towards the illustrations in the book.
-David Tennant from Doctor Who has written the introduction.
-If you have a copy of the book ‘We Are All Born Free’, show the final picture of an illustration of some characters trying to carry a box labelled ‘fragile’ to a tower in the distance.
+- Explain to the children that ‘We Are All Born Free’ is a book that explains the 30 Rights outlined in the ‘The Universal Declaration of Human Rights’ and that many famous artists have contributed towards the illustrations in the book and that David Tennant from Doctor Who has written the introduction where he says ‘Three are so many of us humans on this planet- we need to look after each other.
+In this beautiful book you’ll find thirty rules for the world to live by.’
+Show a copy of the book ‘We are all Born Free ‘ cover and show the final picture of an illustration of some characters trying to carry a box labelled ‘fragile’ to a tower in the distance.

 ‘I am a- travelling on the road to freedom’ – part of the Bigsing